commitBlob/aiengineeringlab/manager-tool-guides/amazon-kiro/getting-started.md

     - an AWS Builder ID
     - your organization's identity provider

-2. Import VS Code settings including your extensions, settings, and themes
+2. Import VS Code settings including your extensions, settings, and themes.

 3. Allow Kiro to integrate with your system shell to let you open projects from the terminal using the kiro command.